 This section of the work plan must address the primary area where the affected vehicles/engines operate, or the primary area where the emissions benefits of the project will be realized, as described in Appendix D of this announcement, and if the vehicles are located in the following areas of highly concentrated diesel pollution - truckstops, ports, rail yards, terminals, construction sites, school bus depots/yards, or distribution centers.
-If a single proposal includes vehicles operating in more than one county or area, this section of the work plan should indicate where each vehicle will be operating.
+If a single proposal includes vehicles operating in more than one county or area, this section of the work plan should indicate where each vehicle will be operating and the amount of time spent in each area.